noahdsouza/CVPaint/docs/evolution.md

-# Uhhh does this shit work
+# Uhhh does this work

 please?